The Transfer Performance of Economic Models: Introduction

-Why do the black boxes perform worse at transfer prediction in this setting?
+Why do the black boxes perform worse at transfer prediction?
 A natural explanation, based on intuition from conventional out-of-sample testing, is that black boxes are very flexible and hence learn idiosyncratic details that do not generalize across subject pools.
-But when we restrict the analysis to a subset of our samples involving the same set of lotteries, the resulting forecast intervals are nearly identical across all of the prediction methods, so black box methods do not always transfer worse.
-Instead, black boxes seem to transfer worse when the primary source of variation across samples is a shift in the marginal distribution over features (i.e. which lotteries appear in the sample), rather than a shift in the distribution of outcomes conditional on features (the distribution of certainty equivalents given fixed lotteries).
+But when we restrict the analysis to a subset of samples involving the same set of lotteries, the economic models and black box algorithms have nearly indistinguishable forecast intervals.
+Alternatively, when we define the domains so that they involve disjoint lotteries, the improvement of the transfer performance of economic models over black box algorithms is even larger than in our main analysis.
+This tells us that black box algorithms are not universally worse at transfer, but rather their relative performance depends on specific characteristics of the transfer problem.
+In particular, black boxes seem to transfer worse when the primary source of variation across samples is a shift in the marginal distribution over features (i.e., which lotteries appear in the sample), rather than a shift in the distribution of outcomes conditional on features (i.e., the distribution of certainty equivalents given fixed lotteries).